Amanda Ngabirano

-Amanda Aziidah Ngabirano, is a Ugandan urban planner, urban planning consultant and academic, who serves as a lecturer and researcher in the Department of Architecture & Physical Planning, in the College of Engineering, Design, Art and Technology (CEDAT), at Makerere University, Uganda's oldest and largest public university.
+Amanda Aziidah Ngabirano is a Ugandan urban planner and academic, who is a lecturer and researcher in the Department of Architecture & Physical Planning in the College of Engineering, Design, Art and Technology at Makerere University.

-She is also an outspoken promoter of bicycle transport in urban areas, touting that mode of transportation to "reduce noise and air pollution, lower transport costs, decongest urban centres, create more green spaces and achieve more inclusive mobility".
+She is also a promoter of bicycle transport in urban areas, touting that mode of transportation to "reduce noise and air pollution, lower transport costs, decongest urban centres, create more green spaces and achieve more inclusive mobility".

 Background and education

-She was born in Kasese Town, in the Western Region of Uganda in the 1970s.
-She attended Mubuku Primary School and Hima Primary School, before joining Kigezi High School, a mixed, boarding high school in Kabale City, approximately 140 mile, from home.
+Ngabirano was born in Kasese Town, in the Western Region of Uganda in the 1970s.
+She attended Mubuku Primary School and Hima Primary School before joining Kigezi High School, a mixed, boarding high school in Kabale City, approximately 140 mile, from home.